3 MIN READ

 So she launched a business to solve the problem.

-Through the goBaby app, Kaminski created a parent-to-parent marketplace where traveling parents could rent baby gear like strollers, car seats and other items from local parents with the same to spare.
+Through goBaby, Kaminski created a parent-to-parent marketplace where traveling parents could rent baby gear like strollers, car seats and other items from local parents with the same to spare.

 “Packing and carrying the equipment you need for your kids can add a lot of physical and mental work to family vacations,” Kaminski said in a press release.
 “Bringing strollers, rockers and bouncers with you to your destination just isn’t feasible.
 We created goBaby to take the pain out of traveling.”

-She credits a “trusted community of parents” who use the app for making baby gear affordable and notes all goBaby items are vetted for quality, cleanliness and safety.
+She credits a “trusted community of parents” who use the platform for making baby gear affordable and notes all goBaby items are vetted for quality, cleanliness and safety.